 - Collective operations are called by ALL processes of a communicator

 - Happen in a communicator like p-to-p

 - Use Datatypes to define message structure

 - Implement complex communication patterns

 - Distinct semantics from point-to-point

 - No modes

-- Always blocking
+- Always blocking ( MPI 3 changes this )

-- No variable-size data
+- No unmatched variable-size data

 - No status parameters (would require many...)

 - Limited concurrency

 - Still a lot of freedom left to implementers

 - E.g. actual pattern choice, low-level operations

-- Semantics is carefully defined for this aim
+- Semantics carefully defined for this aim